-Use heating type 4D hot air to defrost fruit, vegetables and baked items.
+The defrost heating type is suitable for defrosting frozen fruit, vegetables and baked items.
 Poultry, meat and fish should ideally be defrosted in the refrigerator.

 Use the following shelf positions when defrosting:

 1 wire rack: Level 22 wire racks: Level 3+1